turgeonmaxime/w21-sci2000/content/slides.md

 # Slides

-The remaining slides will be posted here once the course is over.
 If you are registered for the course, you can find the material on [UM Learn](https://universityofmanitoba.desire2learn.com/d2l/login).

 Some of these slides borrow heavily from other sources.
 In particular, I would like to acknowledge [R for Data Science](https://r4ds.had.co.nz/) and Rafael Irizarry's notes on [data visualization](https://rafalab.github.io/dsbook/data-visualization-principles.html).